We despise most in others what we most fear in ourselves. I might be becoming a weight weenie.

 Titanium being costly, this comes at a price: $900 extra takes away less than 2 pounds.
 Still with me?
 Brompton's lightweight offering is a good start, but it stops far short of all the titanium upgrade parts we now offer, to take more than another pound off, while significantly improving function, looks, and corrosion resistance.
 If you're already sold on a Superlight, these upgrades finish the job at similar cost per gram saved.

 We are the US dealer for Ti Parts Workshop.
 Based in Hong Kong, TPW is one of easily a dozen Brompton enthusiast machine shops turning out upgrade parts on the Pacific Rim from Korea to Singapore.
+It's testament to the core brilliance of Brompton that there's such a rich aftermarket for aftermarket upgrades and bling.
 We've long admired various of these shops' offerings, but been frustrated that no one shop seemed to offer a comprehensive selection.
 Meanwhile mixing upgrades from different shops was both logistically daunting and aesthetically discordant.

 We'll introduce TPW's most widely appealing parts separately, but start with with the weight-weenie's delight, the Clever Cycles TPW Brompton Diet Package.